RetroDECK/ES-DE/THEMES-DEV.md

 ### Property data types

 * NORMALIZED_PAIR - two decimals, in the range [0..1], delimited by a space.
 For example, `0.25 0.5`.
 Most commonly used for position (x and y coordinates) and size (width and height).
 * NORMALIZED_RECT - four decimals, in the range [0..1], delimited by a space.
 For example, `0.25 0.5 0.10 0.30`.
 Most commonly used for padding to store top, left, bottom and right coordinates.
 * PATH - a path.
-If the first character is a `~`, it will be expanded into the environment variable for the home path (`$HOME` for Unix and macOS or `%HOMEPATH%` for Windows) unless overridden using the --home command line option.
-If the first character is a `.`, it will be expanded to the theme file's directory, allowing you to specify resources relative to the theme file, like so: `./../core/fonts/myfont.ttf`.
+If the first character is a `~`, it will be expanded into the environment variable for the home path (`$HOME` for Unix and macOS or `%HOMEPATH%` for Windows) unless overridden using the --home command line option.  f the first character is a `.`, it will be expanded to the theme file's directory, allowing you to specify resources relative to the theme file, like so: `./../core/fonts/myfont.ttf`.
 * BOOLEAN - `true`/`1` or `false`/`0`.
-* COLOR - a hexidecimal RGB or RGBA color (6 or 8 digits).
+* COLOR - a hexadecimal RGB or RGBA color (6 or 8 digits).
 If 6 digits, will assume the alpha channel is `FF` (completely opaque).
 * UNSIGNED_INTEGER - an unsigned integer.
 * FLOAT - a decimal.
 * STRING - a string of text.

 ### Element types and their properties

 Common to almost all elements is a `pos` and `size` property of the NORMALIZED_PAIR type.
 They are normalized in terms of their "parent" object's size; 99% of the time this is just the size of the screen.
 In this case, `<pos>0 0</pos>` would correspond to the top left corner, and `<pos>1 1</pos>` the bottom right corner (a positive Y value points further down).
 You can also use numbers outside of the [0..1] range if you want to place an element partially or completely off-screen.

 The order in which you define properties does not matter and you only need to define the ones where you want to override the default value.